CapsCode-Website/capscode/src/blogfiles/general/useful-vs-code-extensions/index.md

 ## 57. JavaScript Booster

-This extension boost your productivity with advanced JavaScript/TypeScript refactoring and commands
+This extension boosts your productivity with advanced JavaScript/TypeScript refactoring and commands

-JavaScript Booster comes with whole lot of below features, \
+JavaScript Booster comes with a whole lot of below features, \
 >**Conditions:**
 Flip if-else, Remove redundant else, Replace if-else with, Simplify if-else, Flip, Simplify, Merge nested if statements (new)